 Bainbridge Elementary School

-The design addresses each Guiding Principle established by the client and modernized the existing Bainbridge Elementary School while supporting the educational programs for grades K-3.
-Originally built in 1934, the Project is sensitive to the historic nature of the School and its significance within the Community of Bainbridge.
+The design addressed each of these Guiding Principles as well as modernized the existing Bainbridge Elementary School while supporting the educational programs for the 225 students, grades K-3.
+Originally built in 1934, the design was sensitive to the historic nature of the school and its significance to the Community of Bainbridge.

-The design improves the overall building organization and circulation, and addresses the academic need for flexible learning spaces to support 21st century learning.
-These spaces include movable furniture and technology and become an extension of the classroom environment through the inclusion of glass partisans walls which when opened, allow multiple classes to flow into the learning spaces easily.
+The overall building organization and circulation was improved and created flexible learning spaces to support 21st century learning.
+These spaces include movable furniture and technology which now become and extension of the classroom with glass partisans walls which are easily opened to allow multiple classes to flow into an additional flexible space.
+These spaces are also have a connection to an outdoor learning space.